kiebel/wp-teachpress/readme.txt

 Contributors: Michael Winkler
 Tags: management, publications, enrollments, teachpress Requires at least: 2.8
-Tested up to: 2.8.5
+Tested up to: 2.9.1
-Stable tag: 0.32.0
+Stable tag: 0.40.0

 With this plugin you can easy manage courses, enrollments and publications.

 == Description ==
 teachPress is a powerful course and publication managment plugin, which is published under the terms of GPL-License.
 You can use it with WordPress 2.8.0 or higher.

-You can find a little Introduction for teachPress [here](http://www.mtrv.kilu.de/teachpress/en/) .
+New in Version 0.40.0: The plugin supports ISSN and now you can add images to publications.
+But, it's currently not possible to insert images directly from the WordPress Media Library, so you must insert the url manually.
+This bug would be fixed with the next release.

+For more informations have a look in the FAQ, or see [here](http://www.mtrv.kilu.de/teachpress/).

 = Features: =
 * Publication management